nion-software/nionswift/docs/user_interface.rst

 Graphics
 --------
 The Graphics subsection shows options for selected graphics, or for graphics associated with the selected data item.
-If multiple graphics are selected, the inspector will only list options for graphics that are selected.
+If multiple graphics are selected, the inspector will list options for all selected graphics.

 .. image:: graphics/inspector_graphics_subsection.png
     :width: 321